-MCMIS data from 2017-2019 does not indicate a significant passenger carrier transportation safety problem.
+MCMIS data from 2018-2020 does not indicate a significant passenger carrier transportation safety problem.
 However, the importance of passenger carrier safety is too high to not set an objective for future goals regarding reducing passenger carrier crashes and the reduction for fatal crashes.
-Therefore, the performance goal for MCSU for FY 2021-2022 will be to continue to reduce fatal passenger carrier crashes by 50% per year from the 2017-2019 annual average.
+Therefore, the performance goal for MCSU will be to continue to reduce fatal passenger carrier crashes by 50% per year from the 2017-2019 annual average which was 11.
 That average equates to a reduction of 5.5 fatal crashes by the end of 2023.
-MCSU is on pace to acheive these goals.
+MCSU is on pace to achieve these goals.